dsshep/Turbine/README.md

 `UpsertAsync` can also operate on an `IEnumerable<T>`, using a batches of 25 regardless of enumerable size.

-Set it to only insert the item if it does not already exist:
+Additionally, a convenience method, `PutIfNotExistsAsync`, also exists to only insert the item if it does not already exist:
 ```csharp
 var exists = await turbine
     .WithSchema(itemSchema)
     .PutIfNotExistsAsync(customer);
 ```

 ## Transactions